 Town Clerk, Board of Abatement PO Box 317 Concord VT 05824.

-The Board of Abatement consists of the five Selectboard members, five Justices of the Peace, the Town Clerk, Town Treasurer and the Board of Listers.
+The Board of Abatement consists of the five Selectboard members, five Justices of the Peace, the Town Clerk, Town Treasurer and the Town Assessor.